 6. Get ready and then attack

-Once you have the plan ready, it is now time to take action and build a consistent pace in attacking the problem or crisis.
+You have the plan ready.
+It’s now time to take action and build a consistent pace in attacking the problem or crisis.
 Ensure you have a few indicators within the plan to ensure you know if the plan is working or failing.

 - “Actions on ambush” – We will return fire and withdrawn to the final RV”